castrovroberto/codex-lite/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/castrovroberto/CGE)

-**Codex-GPT-Engineer (CGE): Your AI-powered partner for engineering complex software projects.** CGE is evolving from `CGE` into a sophisticated command-line tool that leverages LLMs (via Ollama or OpenAI) to assist with project planning, code generation, automated reviews, and knowledge graph integration.
+**Codex-GPT-Engineer (CGE): Your AI-powered partner for engineering complex software projects.** CGE is a sophisticated command-line tool that leverages LLMs (via Ollama or OpenAI) to assist with project planning, code generation, automated reviews, and iterative development workflows.

 **Note:** This project is currently undergoing a significant refactoring from its `CGE` origins to the new CGE architecture.
 Some features described may be in development.